 COVID-19 Testing at PhysicianOne Urgent Care

-Most patients receive their COVID-19 test results within five days, although it can take longer during busy periods.
+Most patients receive their COVID-19 test results within five to seven days, although it can take longer during busy periods.
 What’s more, we offer rapid COVID-19 testing at all of our urgent care locations in Connecticut, Massachusetts and New York that can provide same-day results.